gspider8/mlehr-org/README.md

 terraform apply then try to go through scripts to get it working make sure bad security settings are in effect

+need to figure out how to get a test server going learn how nginx actually works